seanking/async-await/README.md

 ```

 ### Chain Promises
 The Promise API provides the ability to chain promises.
-The chaining of promises removes the pyramid of doom and reintroduce language fundamentals such as _return_ and _throw_.
+The chaining of promises removes the pyramid of doom and reintroduces language fundamentals such as _return_ and _throw_.

 In the following example, two _generateGreeting_ promises are chained together.
 Here the result of the first promise ('Hello Foo!') is passed to the next promise to generate a new greeting ('Hello Hello World!!').
 After the last promise, the results will be printed to the console.